Husseinalmoadhen/RandomCardPicker/README.md

 1. Install Java and JavaFX
 2. Open the project in VS Code
-3. Run `RandomCardPicker.java` using JavaFX
+3. Run `RandomCardPicker.java` using JavaFX.

 ## Learning Outcomes